nkoep/nkoep.net/posts/decision-tree-regressor.md

 similar responses, and that the training set ought to be representative of the underlying data distribution, the finite nature of the prediction domain is not as limiting as it may seem.
-This will also become clear as we move on to more sophisticated regression tree algorithms, which share the same property but which use clever techniques to significantly increase the size of the prediction space.
+This will also become clear as we move on to more sophisticated regression algorithms, which share the same property but which use clever techniques to significantly increase the size of the prediction space.